renesas-rz/rz_gstreamer_sample_code/03_gst-audioencode/README.md

 g_object_set (G_OBJECT (capsfilter), "caps", caps, NULL);
 gst_caps_unref (caps);
 ```
 A capsfilter is needed between filesrc and vorbisenc because the vorbisenc element needs to know what raw audio format, sample rate, and channels of the incoming data stream are.
-In this application, audio file is formatted to F32LE, has sample rate 44.1 kHz and stereo channel.
+In this application, audio file is formatted to F32LE, has sample rate 44.1 kHz and stereo audio.\
 The _gst_caps_new_simple()_ function creates a new cap which holds these values.
 This cap is then added to caps property of capsfilter element (g_object_set).
-Note that the caps should be freed with _gst_caps_unref()_ if it is not used anymore.
+>Note that the caps should be freed with _gst_caps_unref()_ if it is not used anymore.

 ## How to Build and Run GStreamer Application

 This section shows how to cross-compile and deploy GStreamer _audio encode_ application.

-### How to Extract SDK
+### How to Extract Renesas SDK
-Please refer to _hello word_ [How to Extract SDK section](/00_gst-helloworld/README.md#how-to-extract-sdk) for more details.
+Please refer to _hello word_ [How to Extract Renesas SDK section](/00_gst-helloworld/README.md#how-to-extract-renesas-sdk) for more details.

 ### How to Build and Run GStreamer Application